-Also take into consideration all the entities that look at a consumer’s report and make decisions about whether or not to extend financing.
-These include apartment rentals, a child’s orthodontic work, educational loans, employment, mortgages, charge cards, and auto loans.
-Since the lower the score, the higher the interest rate, that means the consumer with bad scores will have to pay more for the same goods and services, or be denied those goods and services, compared to consumers with good scores.
+Also take into consideration all the entities that look at reports to make decisions about whether or not to extend financing.
+These include apartment rentals, a child’s orthodontic work, educational loans, employment, mortgages, charge cards, and auto financing.
+Since the lower the score, the higher the interest rate, that means the consumer with bad ratings will have to pay more for the same goods and services, or be denied those goods and services, compared to someone with a better rating.

-For example, on the MyFico website there is a calculator that demonstrates the affect the FICO score has on the cost of a 30 year, $300,000 mortgage.
+For example, on the MyFico website there is a calculator that demonstrates the affect FICO has on the cost of a 30 year, $300,000 mortgage.
 A consumer with a FICO between 760 and 850 might secure a mortgage with an interest rate of 3.738%, which makes the monthly payment $1,387.
-If the score was between 700 and 759, the interest rate would increase to 3.960% and the monthly payment will then be $1,425.
-With only a one point variance in the score, from 759 to 760, a consumer would pay $38 a month for their mortgage.
-Over 30 years, this amounts to less than $14,000.
+If it was between 700 and 759, the interest rate would increase to 3.960% and the monthly payment will then be $1,425.
+With only a one point variance, from 759 to 760, a consumer would pay a $38 monthly difference for their mortgage.
+Over 30 years, this amounts to roughly $14,000.

-However, if a consumer had bad score, in the 620 to 639 range, their interest rate would be 5.327% with a commensurate monthly payment of $1,671.
+In the 620 to 639 range the interest rate would be 5.327% with a commensurate monthly payment of $1,671.
 The difference between the excellent creditworthiness monthly payment would be $284 a month.
 This difference in the monthly payment is purely interest, not principal repayment.
 That is the cost of poor creditworthiness, higher interest rates.
-The additional interest for the consumer with bad scores in this scenario adds up to over $3,400 a year, and over the 30 years of the loan, the price differential adds up to over $102,000.
+The additional interest in this scenario adds up to over $3,400 a year, and over the 30 years of the loan, the price differential adds up to over $102,000.
 Therefore, building a good profile makes good financial sense.
-To learn more how scores affect pricing, visit MyFico.
+To learn more on how scores affect pricing, visit MyFico.

 Access to Reports & Scores

 The FCRA, as well as state fair credit reporting laws, regulate who has access to consumers’ reports and what they can do with the information contained in those reports.
-An individual or entity must have what FCRA refers to as “permissible purpose” to obtain a report for any consumer.
-Some require the written consent of the consumer when the request for the report is not associated with an application for financing or insurance.
+An individual or entity must have what FCRA refers to as “permissible purpose” to obtain a report.
+Some require written consent when the request for the report is not associated with an application for financing or insurance.
 Here is an overview of the FCRA permissible purpose guidelines.
-Consumer reporting agencies may furnish consumer reports:
+Consumer reporting agencies may furnish reports:

 The FCRA stipulates that the information must be used for specific, legitimate purposes, such as to make decisions about whether or not to grant lending or other financing or collection related transactions; for employment purposes; in connection with the underwriting of insurance; to determine the eligibility for a license or other benefit granted by a governmental agency; or other legitimate business purpose.

-There may be other situations where reporting agencies receive requests for a consumer’s report.
-They must always abide by the FCRA’s rules and regulations before disclosing any information from a consumer’s profile.
+There may be other situations where reporting agencies receive requests.
+They must always abide by the FCRA’s rules and regulations before disclosing any profile information.
 Visit the Federal Trade Commission website for more information.

 Fixing Bad Credit

 Although derogatory, or negative, financial activity is reflected on reports for a long period of time, it’s still possible to begin building a good profile.
-Some items, like criminal activity, may be in the report indefinitely, but creditors often, depending on the type of financing the consumer is seeking, look at the most recent financial activity to determine how the applicant is paying their financial obligations.
+Some items, like criminal activity, may be in the report indefinitely, but lenders often, depending on the type of financing, look at the most recent financial activity to determine how the applicant is paying their financial obligations.

 Review Reports Annually

-If there are errors or evidence of criminal activity, consumers can take action by contacting the reporting bureaus or the Federal Trade Commission for assistance.
+If there are errors or evidence of criminal activity, they can take action by contacting the reporting bureaus or the Federal Trade Commission for assistance.

 Maintain Steady Employment

-If an individual has a bad financial history, lenders look closely at those last two years, but not just bill payment activity.
+If an individual has a poor financial history, lenders look closely at those last two years, but not just bill payment activity.
 They will also look beyond the lending history to determine the applicant’s ability and likelihood to repay.
-A good indicator to creditors that a consumer is likely to pay is their ability to maintain employment and earn a steady source of income.
+A good indicator someone is likely to pay is their ability to maintain employment and earn a steady source of income.

 Pay Bills On-Time

 Paying bills in a timely manner cannot be overemphasized.
-Late payments reflect poorly on consumers and drive down their scores.
-Specifically, if a consumer has had past late payment experience, creditors evaluate the most recent payment activity to see if the applicant has been meeting their obligations on-time.
+Late payments reflect poorly and drive down ratings.
+Specifically, if someone has had past late payment experience, creditors evaluate the most recent payment activity to see if the applicant has been meeting their obligations on-time.
 Paying bills on-time shows that the consumer is working toward repairing their profile and it is a positive signal to creditors that the individual is making an effort.

 It is always a good idea to pay bills on-time because often, particularly with charge cards, late payments have costly penalty fees that really add up.
 Also, if consumers are late, creditors can raise their interest rates.
 Therefore, paying bills on-time saves money in the long-term by contributing to a lower score, which helps the consumer obtain lower cost products and services.
 Additionally, in the short-term, paying financial obligations in a timely manner saves money by avoiding steep late fees and penalties.